Key

 We also use “positive screens” or “tilts” to overweight our portfolio towards certain investments such as clean technology.
 The large exposure for this part of the portfolio is passive investments or an index-based approach.
 As shareholders, we take advantage of voting proxies and co-filing corporate resolutions on topics that support our mission.

-A significant portion of the portfolio is structured around investment strategies that integrate “environmental, social, and governance” (ESG) factors.
+A significant portion of the portfolio is structured around investment strategies that integrate sustainability factors.
 For example, in response to a global trend around climate change and resource scarcity, we seek to invest in companies that lower greenhouse gas emissions and increase food production in climate sensitive ways.
 The exposure for this part of the portfolio is active management, and includes public equities, fixed income, and alternative investments.

 Level 4: Thematic/Place-Based Investing